wix-incubator/mobile-crash-course/2-tdd.md

 ## `12:00 - 13:00` - Lunch Break
-FOOD

-## `13:00 - 13:55` - Talk: TDD with RemX (with [Daniel Zlotin](mailto:danielzl@wix.com))
+## `13:00 - 13:55` - Talk: TDD with remx (with [Daniel Zlotin](mailto:danielzl@wix.com))
 We believe that TDD is required for scaling our engineering and moving towards continuous delivery.
-We will show how it is done more easily with Remx.
+We will show how it is done more easily with remx.

 ## `14:00 - 18:00` - Workshop: TDD Rewrite your project (with [Daniel Zlotin](mailto:danielzl@wix.com) & [Elad Bogomolny](eladbo@wix.com))